Zenlytic/zenlytic-docs/docs/4_data_modeling/2_model.md

 timezone: America/New_York
 ```

 This is an example of an access grant defined in a model.
 In this case, this access grant could be reused in a view or in fields to limit viewing to only users who have the their `department` user attribute equal to "Marketing".
+This model also sets the `week_start_day` property which tells which day to start weeks on (the default is monday).

 ```
 version: 1
 type: model
 name: demo
+week_start_day: sunday

 # This defines the access grant
 access_grants: